huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 results in several responses.
 Supporting that profile would complicate the mapping of DNS queries over QUIC streams.
-Zone transfers are not used in the stub to recursive scenario that is the focus here, and seem to be currently well served by the DNS over TCP (DNS/TCP).
+Zone transfers are not used in the stub to recursive scenario that is the focus here, and seem to be currently well served by using DNS over TCP.
 There is no attempt to support them in this proposed mapping of DNS to QUIC.

 ## Provide DNS Privacy

-DNS privacy considerations are described in {{?RFC7626}}. {{?RFC7858}} defines how to mitigate some of these issues by transmitting DNS messages over TLS and TCP and {{!RFC8310}} specifies Strict and Opportunistic Usage Profiles for DNS/TLS including how stub resolvers can authenticate recursive resolvers.
+DNS privacy considerations are described in {{?RFC7626}}. {{?RFC7858}} defines how to mitigate some of these issues by transmitting DNS messages over TLS and TCP and {{!RFC8310}} specifies Strict and Opportunistic Usage Profiles for DoT including how stub resolvers can authenticate recursive resolvers.

 QUIC connection setup includes the negotiation of security parameters using TLS, as specified in {{!I-D.ietf-quic-tls}}, enabling encryption of the QUIC transport.
 Transmitting DNS messages over QUIC will provide essentially the same privacy protections as {{?RFC7858}} and {{!RFC8310}}.
-Further discussion on this is provided in (#privacy-considerations).
+Further discussion on this is provided in {{privacy-considerations}}.

 ## Design for Minimum Latency